wso2-attic/puppet-modules/puppet-vagrant/README.md

 # Puppet Vagrant

 A vagrant for setting up WSO2 servers using puppet and hiera.
-Originally created by [Akila Ravihansa] (https://github.com/ravihansa3000) and improved by [Imesh Gunarathne](https://github.com/imesh/puppet-vagrant).

 ## How to use